TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/PhpClassExtension/WhichClasses/Index.rst

 #.
 Finally you find that immediately after the definition of the two
    classes there is three lines of code which will provide you with the final piece of knowledge you need:

    ::

       // Include extension?
       if (defined('TYPO3_MODE') && $TYPO3_CONF_VARS[TYPO3_MODE]['XCLASS']['typo3/db_new.php'])    {
           include_once($TYPO3_CONF_VARS[TYPO3_MODE]['XCLASS']['typo3/db_new.php']);
       }

-   So now you know that the key to use is “typo3/db\_new.php” when you wish to define a script which should be included as the extension.
+   So now you know that the key to use is "typo3/db\_new.php" when you wish to define a script which should be included as the extension.

-Let's see what happens then in the extension “examples”:
+Let's see what happens then in the extension "examples":

 #.
 First we have a class that extends the SC\_db\_new
    (xclasses/class.tx\_examples\_scdbnew.php): :code:`function